worldofmarcus/project-portfolio-5/README.md

 * **Order** - Handles all customer orders.
 Holds delivery information but also generates i.e. order numbers and update totals.
 Has a foreign connection to the user_profile model.
 * **OrderLineItem** - Keeps track of each order item in each order the customer with ForeignKeys to the Order and Product model.

+**App: Products**
+* **Tag** - I created a specific tag model to be able to add multiple tags to each product (i.e. Birthday, Fun, and so on).

+* **Category** - Handles product categories.

+* **Product** - Handles all products in the database, i.e. price, name, category and users_wishlist.
+The model has a ManyToMany connection to the User model to keep track of users wishlist.